 In February 1999, a team, led by Deputy Secretary of State Strobe Talbott, met with Russian officials in Moscow to begin discussions on possible amendments to the ABM Treaty.
-The United States sought to reassure Russia that the planned NMD would not interfere with Russia's strategic nuclear forces and that the United States still views the ABM Treaty as central to the U.S.-Russian strategic balance.
-The Russians were reportedly unconvinced; they continued to argue that the United States has overstated the threat from rogue nations so that it can build a defense that will be able to intercept Russian missiles.
+The United States sought to reassure Russia that the planned NMD would not interfere with Russia's strategic nuclear forces and that the United States still viewed the ABM Treaty as central to the U.S.-Russian strategic balance.
+The Russians continued to argue that the United States has overstated the threat from rogue nations so that it can build a defense that will be able to intercept Russian missiles.

-During their meeting at the G-8 summit in Germany in June 1999, the Presidents repeated their support for the ABM Treaty as the "cornerstone of strategic stability."
+During their meeting in Germany in June 1999, the Presidents repeated their support for the ABM Treaty as the "cornerstone of strategic stability."
 But they also noted that the parties are obligated, under Article XIII of the Treaty to consider possible changes in the strategic situation that have a bearing on the Treaty and to consider proposals for further increasing the viability of the Treaty.
 In November 1999, President Yeltsin warned that any U.S. move beyond the limits in the ABM Treaty would "have extremely negative consequences" for other arms control treaties.
-Russian officials also stated that Russia could deploy new multiple-warhead missiles or retain older ones to have the forces needed to penetrate U.S. missile defenses.
-And many Russian officials continued to insist that the United States had overstated the threat from rogue nations.
+Russian officials also stated that Russia could deploy new multiple-warhead missiles or retain older ones to penetrate U.S. missile defenses.
+Many also continued to insist that the United States had overstated emerging threats.

-In January 1999, the United States reportedly tabled a proposed Protocol to the ABM Treaty that would allow for the deployment of a U.S. NMD site in Alaska.
-This Protocol, which was published by the Bulletin of the Atomic Scientists Magazine, would allow for the deployment of 100 interceptors and an ABM radar at a single site, other than the sites permitted by the ABM Treaty (i.e. Alaska) and for the modification of several other early warning radars so that they could perform ABM radar functions and support the NMD system.
+In January 1999, the United States reportedly tabled a proposed Protocol to the ABM Treaty that would allow for the deployment of a U.S. NMD site in Alaska, with 100 interceptors and an ABM radar at a single site, and for the modification of several other early warning radars so that they could perform ABM radar functions and support the NMD system.
 The Protocol also stated that either side could request negotiations on further modifications after March 1, 2001.
 These talks would presumably allow the United States to seek further changes in the Treaty's limits on ABM interceptors and space-based sensors.
 The United States also offered to exchange data and permit inspections so that Russia could remain confident in the limited nature of the U.S. NMD.
 Russia reportedly did not table a counter-proposal or begin discussions about the specific provisions in the U.S. proposal.

 Some in Congress criticized these negotiations because, they argued, the resulting agreement would prove too limiting for U.S. missile defenses.
 In mid-April 2000, 25 Republican Senators signed a letter to President Clinton stating that they would vote against any agreement the Administration reached with the Russians on modifications to the ABM Treaty.
 Furthermore, on April 26, 2000, Senator Jesse Helms informed the Administration that the Foreign Relations Committee would not address or vote on any arms control agreements reached by this Administration in its final months.
-But the United States and Russia remained far apart on the question of modifying the ABM Treaty.

-During their summit in Moscow in early June 2000, and again at the G-8 summit in late June, Presidents Clinton and Putin failed to resolve their differences.
-At the Moscow summit, Putin did agree that the threat from proliferation was increasing and that the ABM Treaty could be modified to remain viable in the face of changing circumstances, but he did not agree that the proliferation threat justified such modifications.
-After the summit, other Russian officials continued to dispute the U.S. assessment of emerging threats and to argue that the U.S. NMD system would undermine Russia's nuclear deterrent.
-But Putin did propose that Russia work with European nations to develop defenses against shorter-range ballistic missiles.
-Russia repeated this offer in February 2001.
+In June 2000, Presidents Clinton and Putin failed to resolve their differences.
+President Putin did agree that the threat from proliferation was increasing and that the ABM Treaty could be modified to remain viable in the face of changing circumstances, but he did not agree that the proliferation threat justified such modifications.
+Other Russian officials continued to dispute the U.S. assessment of emerging threats and to argue that the U.S. NMD system would undermine Russia's nuclear deterrent.
+Putin also proposed that Russia work with European nations to develop defenses against shorter-range ballistic missiles.